Jibanananda Das: Early life

 founder-editor of Brôhmobadi, a journal of the Brahmo Samaj dedicated to the exploration of social issues.

 Jibanananda's mother Kusumakumārī Dāś (1875–1948) was a poet who wrote a famous poem called Adôrsho Chhēlē ("The Ideal Boy") whose refrain is well known to Bengalis to this day: Āmādēr dēshey hobey shei chhēlē kobey / Kothae nā boṛo hoye kajey boro hobey.
 (The child who achieves not in words but in deeds, when will this land know such a one?)

 Jibanananda was the eldest son of his parents, and was called by the nickname Milu.
-A younger brother Aśōkānanda Dāś was born in 1901 and a sister called Shuchoritā in 1915.
-Milu fell violently ill in his childhood, and his parents feared for his life.
+A younger brother Aśōkānanda Dāś was born in 1901 and a sister called Sucharita in 1915.
+Jibananda fell violently ill in his childhood, and his parents feared for his life.
 Fervently desiring to restore his health, Kusumkumari took her ailing child on pilgrimage to Lucknow, Agra and Giridih.
 They were accompanied on these journeys by their uncle Chandranāth.

-In January 1908, Milu, by now eight years old, was admitted to the first grade in Brojomohon School.
+In January 1908, Jibanananda, by now eight years old, was admitted to the first grade in Brojomohon School.
 The delay was due to his father's opposition to admitting children into school at too early an age.
-Milu's childhood education was therefore limited to his mother's tutelage.
+Jibanananda's childhood education was therefore limited to his mother's tutelage.

 His school life passed by relatively uneventfully.
 In 1915 he successfully completed his matriculation examination from Brajamohan College, obtaining a first division in the process.
 He repeated the feat two years later when he passed the intermediate exams from Brajamohan College.
 Evidently an accomplished student, he left his home at rural Barisal to join University of Calcutta.

 Life in Calcutta: first phase

 Jibanananda enrolled in Presidency College, Kolkata.
-He studied English literature and graduated with a BA (Honours) degree in 1919.
+He studied English literature and graduated with a BA (Honours) Degree in 1919.
 That same year, his first poem appeared in print in the Boishakh issue of Brahmobadi journal.
 Fittingly, the poem was called Borsho-abahon (Arrival of the New Year).
 This poem was published anonymously, with only the honorific Sri in the byline.
 However, the annual index in the year-end issue of the magazine revealed his full name: "Sri Jibanananda Das Gupta, BA".

 In 1921, he completed the MA degree in English from University of Calcutta, obtaining a second class.
 He was also studying law.
 At this time, he lived in the Hardinge student quarters next to the university.
 Just before his exams, he fell ill with bacillary dysentery, which affected his preparation for the examination.

 The following year, he started his teaching career.
 He joined the English department of City College, Calcutta as a tutor.
 By this time, he had left Hardinge and was boarding at Harrison Road.
 He gave up his law studies.
 It is thought that he also lived in a house in Bechu Chatterjee Street for some time with his brother Ashokanananda, who had come there from Barisal for his MSc studies.